AWegnerGitHub/awegnergithub.github.io-content/2012_02_07_connect-python-to-osi-soft-pi.md

 OSI PI is a historian database.
 I had a task to connect a python application to this database.
 I asked a question on [Stack Overflow][1] about whether this was a simple problem to solve.
-After two weeks I still hadn't gotten a viable response, so I had to build by own solution.
+After two weeks I still hadn't gotten a viable response, so I had to build my own solution.

 I did reach out to the vendor first for help.
 Their response back was not helpful.